dos-group/bitflow-coordinator/Infrastructure/README.md

 ssh -i <path to private key> ubuntu@<instance IP>
 ```

-(You can also use PuTTY for the connection)
+(You can also use PuTTY for the connection just remember that putty wants its own key format)

 ### Setting up a MySQL database